 A variety of leisure activities, which can include family and friends, are accomplished with the help of dedicated staff and a registered nurse/health care coordinator.
 Activities are planned both on an individual basis and in groups settings.
 Cooking classes, exercise classes, and varied recreational opportunities are offered.
 Additionally, we assist with transportation for community activities and employment opportunities.

 Meadows Home on Vacation: Every year we rent a home in Cape Cod, Ma and take our Meadows Home residents on vacation.

 Adult Long Term Residential Care

 Support is provided in a 24-hour group home residential setting.
 Typically there are from 2 to 4 persons in each home with a staffing ratio of 2:4.
 Daily care, supervision, skills training, and community integration are provided by trained staff.
 Additional training is provided to staff when working with individuals with more intense medical and or behavioral needs.

 Individuals with a wide range of disabling conditions live in the home of a carefully recruited care provider.
 The care provider may be single or a member of a family and receives training specific to the individual.
 The care provider is responsible for the same types of supports that are delivered within the ALTC model.

 Individuals must be eligible for services as determined by the Department of Developmental Services (DDS.)
 Individuals will be referred to our program by DDS.
 CHD/Meadows Homes must have a funded vacancy, in an existing home, or DDS must be willing to provide additional money for new program development.
 CHD/Meadows Homes is always pleased to accept new referrals and is always eager to hear from persons interested in becoming shared living providers.
-Please contact the Program Director, Lyle Feinberg, at 413-439-0640 .
+Please contact the Program Director, Tara Kurtz-Boucher at (413) 531-0003 .

 Meadows Homes is frequently seeking individual’s to provide direct care services in our homes.
 For current openings, please visit the Careers section.